Guide To Self-Leadership

 For example, if somebody makes you crazy, you’ll see the humour in his or her actions.
 You might see the humour in your actions if you make an error and feed into their stupidity.
 Once you begin to see the humour in life, you’ll feel better inside.
 When you learn to change to a better you, others might follow.
 Good conduct has proven far more effective than words to promote others to change.

-There are several skills needed in order to develop self-leadership.
-The first skill that is important is self-awareness.
+There are several skills needed to develop self-leadership.
+The important first skill is self-awareness.
 You must be aware of what motivates and drives you.
-You must have a clear picture of your own personal goals and dreams.
+You must have a clear picture of your own goals and dreams.
 This allows you to understand what motivates others and helps them achieve their goals as well.
-Being able to understand your own personal goals is essential in developing self-leadership skills.
+Being able to understand your personal goals is essential in developing self-leadership skills.

 Leadership is about taking responsibility for one’s actions and the consequences and finding a way to live up to that responsibility.
 Leadership is about inspiring, motivating, and encouraging subordinates through communication and other tools.
 The most important of developing a sense of responsibility is having a social calendar of priorities.
 This is also the key to leadership.
 No leader can serve effectively or ethically without some kind of social calendar of priorities and accountability.